Financial Advisor Training – Real World Advice from a Successful CFP (R)

-If you are interested in becoming a financial planner, the bad news is that there is no school that provides financial advisor training.
+If you are interested in becoming a professional advisor, the bad news is that there is no school that provides financial advisor training .

 But don’t be discouraged.
-I’ve been a professional financial planner for more than 25 years and there are a few things I’ve noticed about successful professionals that may surprise you:
+I’ve noticed about successful professionals that may surprise you:

 1. Don’t start off in this as a side job.
-It won’t work.
+It is full time work.
 You need 100% focus .

 2. Knowledge is very important – but other skills are far more important.